Nada-x/Public-Transportation/README.md

 # **Public Transportation in KSA**

-## Group 2 Members :
+## Team Members:

-- Ali Al Mutairi
+- Nada Al Mutairi
 - Nour Al dahan
-- Nada Al Mutairi
+- Ali Al Mutairi

-## Introduction :
+## Introduction

 Getting to\from work in rush hours in saudi arabia can be the most intolerable task anybody can face, especially in riyadh.
 The huge amount of cars does not only cause traffic to be at it worse, but also air,sound and even mood pollution for all of us.
 However, our dear government have started a steady bus trips that moves in soooo many stops to easy down the traffic.
 Unfortunately, they are sill cooking their popularity.